-- You are a women’s sector voluntary or community organisation.
+- Your organisation is non-profitable and run by, for and with women.
 You do not have to be a registered charity, but your activities must be charitable, legal and for the benefit of women.
 We will review your organisation’s constitution, website and management committee in light of this.

 - You have a written governing document, e.g. a constitution or set of rules

 - You have a governing body with at least 3 unrelated members

 - You have a UK-based bank or building society account in the name of your organisation